 Bachelor in Paradise couple Raven Gates and Adam Gottschalk, who originally planned to wed in May, have postponed their nuptials three (!!!) times so far.
-They have yet to set a fourth wedding date and alluded to a possible elopement sometime this year instead.
+They have yet to set a fourth wedding date and alluded to a possible elopement instead.

 But while most celebrity couples have yet to choose or announce new wedding dates, some have still managed to head to the altar one way or another.
-After canceling their royal wedding in May, Princess Beatrice and fiancé Edoardo Mapelli Mozzi secretly tied the knot in July, albeit with very few guests and social distancing measures in place.
+After canceling their royal wedding in May 2020, Princess Beatrice and fiancé Edoardo Mapelli Mozzi secretly tied the knot in July of that year, albeit with very few guests and social distancing measures in place.

 There's no doubt that the current circumstances have brought on a series of unprecedented challenges for couples of all kinds.
 Here's how celebrity couples are responding to the situation.
 And although they'll be walking down the aisle later than they'd hoped all that matters is that they will eventually say "I do."

 The day after Katy Perry and Orlando Bloom shared their pregnancy news in March 2020, it was also revealed that the couple decided to postpone their upcoming nuptials.

 The engaged pair planned on tying the knot in Japan later that month, but they had to quickly alter their plans due to the global pandemic.
 "Katy was actually really excited about walking down the aisle pregnant," a source told People.
 "They were both so elated that all the wedding details were finally coming together, but they are hitting pause because of coronavirus."
 150 guests were slated to attend.

 While Perry will have to wait a little bit longer to wear white down the aisle, we hope the couple is able to make their Japanese destination nuptials a reality soon!
 In the meantime, they're busy being parents to newborn daughter Daisy Bloom.